OSSD & OUAC Information

-*This only applies to students that want their Blyth Academy Online course included in the final grades available for 4U/M courses and current full-year grades for 4U/M courses.
+*This only applies to students that want their Blyth Academy Online courses included in the final grades available for 4U/M courses and currently full-year grades for 4U/M courses.

-*This deadline applies to students that would like their Blyth Academy Online course included in the July 7th OUAC deadline (below).
-It is recommended that students complete courses by this deadline in order to be given equal consideration against other applicants.
+*This deadline applies to students that would like their Blyth Academy Online course included in the July 13th OUAC deadline (below).
+It is recommended that students complete their courses by this deadline in order to be given equal consideration against other applicants.